LGBTQIA-Owned & Operated Businesses in Durham

 When it comes to drag shows Durham doesn’t play around.
 Our drag scene is strong, diverse and bursting with Bull City pride.
 We’ve got Kings, we’ve got Queens, and we’ve got shows for all ages, moods and seasons.

 There are a number of regularly occurring drag shows in town, many of them helmed by one or more of the talented members of the House of Coxx.
-Led by Drag Mother Vivica C. Coxx, the House of Coxx is the Bull City’s homegrown, social-justice-minded Drag Family.
+Founded by Drag Mother Vivica C. Coxx who has since moved on from Durham, the House of Coxx lives on as the Bull City's homegrown, social-justice-minded Drag Family.
 They, along with other performers from across North Carolina and beyond, regularly host shows all over Durham.
 There are also some spots that host one-off drag events or semi-yearly performances.
 With all the options to see your favorite Queens, it can get a little overwhelming, so we’ve put together a hand guide for where to catch the best of this gorgeous art of self-expression and inclusivity right here in Durham.

 Durham has entered a new era with Club ERA, a Gay, Queer and Trans Nightclub, open seven nights a week in the basement of The Fruit.
-Regular events include DJs, dancing, drag, gogo dancers, local artists and more.
+Founded by House of Coxx member Naomi Dix, this club features DJs, dancing, drag, gogo dancers, local artists and more.
+Come here for special parties and regularly scheduled events like Queer-Eoke, The Monocle Club, Jukebox Friday and Dance, Drag, Drink, Repeat.

 Not only is the Pinhook the home base for the House of Coxx, it’s also arguably the spiritual home for drag in Durham.
 They host regular professional and amateur shows throughout the year as well as one-off special events, like a Good Queer Movie Night hosted by Stormie Dae and G-Clef, both of the House of Coxx.